 Now let’s suppose both these new routes work out and the airline were thinking of adding more flights from CLT to cities in Mexico it already flies to from Phoenix.
 The only other Mexican cities that get even two flights during a day at least a portion of the year not served from CLT are Guadalajara and Mazatlan.
 Mazatlan is on the coast, so weekend (seasonal?) service from CLT might be a possibility.

 Guadalajara, however, is inland.
 It’s more of a business center, exactly the sort of market US Airways has typically avoided serving from CLT in the past.
 Time will tell if the airline changes its business model and tries to make non-beach markets like it work.
-If not, there’s extremely limited growth potential for US Airways from CLT to points south.Read full article » Comments Off
+If not, there’s extremely limited growth potential for US Airways from CLT to points south.Read full article » Comments Off on Cabo, Puerto Vallarta, and All That

 The Mecklenburg Times does a bang up job of peeling back the issues and people around the recent Rent Seekers Guild trip to Boston.
 To wit: